 If you want to brush up a little on strategy and how and when to use video on LinkedIn, read a colleague of mine’s article, she always has great stuff.

 One last thing to think about before pressing record.
 A mirror.
 Gentleman I’m mainly talking to you, have look in the mirror, make sure you look respectable and that I can’t tell what you had for lunch by looking at your shirt.
 Run your fingers through your hair and straighten your shirt, remember you only have one chance to make a good impression.

-Embrace video, enjoy the results and good luck!
+Embrace video, be patient and enjoy the results!

-If you would like a more in depth chat about how to utilise video, please feel free to call me on 040 171 9859.
+If you would like a more in depth chat about how to utilise video, please feel free to call me obligation free on 0401 719 859, you never know you might wrangle a coffee out of me.
 Or you can connect with me on the following platforms:

 LinkedIn – linkedin.com/in/regsorrell